shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-05.md

 > Note: The creator or an owner of a cloud flow, you'll find it listed on the Team flows tab in Power Automate, Shared connections can be used only in the flow in which they were created.Owners can use services in a cloud flow but can't modify the credentials for a connection that another owner created.To add more owners to a cloud flow:

-8. Sign in to Power Automate, and then select My flows.
+8. Sign in to **https://make.powerautomate.com/**, and then select My flows.

 9. Select the flow that you want to share, select the vertical ellipsis (⋮), and then select Share.